Quansight-Labs/free-threaded-compatibility/docs/abi3t.md

     project(example LANGUAGES C)

     find_package(
-      Python 3.15 REQUIRED COMPONENTS Interpreter Development.SABIModule)
+      Python 3.11 REQUIRED COMPONENTS
+      Interpreter Development.Module ${SKBUILD_SABI_COMPONENT})
+    if(SKBUILD_SABI_VERSION)
       Python_add_library(
-      _core MODULE src/_core.c USE_SABI 3.15 WITH_SOABI)
+        _core MODULE src/_core.c USE_SABI ${SKBUILD_SABI_VERSION} WITH_SOABI)
+    else()
+      Python_add_library(_core MODULE src/_core.c WITH_SOABI)
+    endif()
     install(TARGETS _core DESTINATION example)
     ```

+    Build separately with GIL-enabled Python 3.11, free-threaded Python 3.14,
-    Build with a free-threaded Python 3.15 interpreter to produce the combined
+    and free-threaded Python 3.15 to produce `cp311-abi3`, `cp314-cp314t`, and
-    `cp315-abi3.abi3t` wheel.
-A build with a GIL-enabled interpreter falls back
-    to `cp315-abi3`.
+    `cp315-abi3.abi3t`, respectively.
+Scikit-build-core leaves
+    `SKBUILD_SABI_VERSION` empty on free-threaded Python 3.14, which has no
+    Stable ABI.
+On the other builds, it selects 3.11 or 3.15 to match the
+    wheel tag.
+The extension source must support each selected API.

+    Setting `wheel.py-api = "cp315.cp315t"` unconditionally targets Python
+    3.15 and later; it does not also produce an `abi3` wheel for Python 3.11.

     See the complete [scikit-build-core `abi3t`
     example](https://scikit-build-core.readthedocs.io/en/stable/guide/getting_started.html)